-- a) Update of the Allocation Table (Annex 1), to reflect the results of the World Radiocommunication Conference WRC-07; - b) Update of the uses of the frequency bands with reference to November 2008 (Annex 2); - c) Provision, among others, of spectrum for MCA, GSM-R, Fixed Service FH (opening of new channels at 56 MHz in the 7 and 13 GHz bands), P-P links in the 74-76 / 84-86 GHz bands (fixed service), OE and EXP-S (Annex 3); - d) Update of equipment exempt from licensing (Annex 4): - Inclusion of detection, tracking and data acquisition systems in the 169.4-169.475 MHz band; - Inclusion of medical applications in the 401-402 MHz, 405-406 MHz, 30-37.5 MHz and 12.5-20 MHz bands; - Inclusion of a set of bands restricted to exempt equipment operating on a "noninterference and non-protection" basis; - e) A separate annex was introduced for "UWB devices", comprising "generic" UWB equipment (moved from Annex 4) and specific UWB equipment added for GPR / WPR and BM (Annex 5); - f) Several further updates have been made (e.g., references to Decisions / Recommendations of the EC and CEPT, editorial lapses, etc.).
+- a) Update of the allocation table (Annex 1), to reflect the results of the World Radiocommunication Conference WRC-07 and the introduction of a new Annex 6 containing the frequency bands and conditions of use by the various amateur categories; - b) Update of the uses of the frequency bands with reference to November 2008 (Annex 2); - c) Provision, among others, of spectrum for MCA, GSM-R, Fixed Service FH (opening of new channels at 56 MHz in the 7 and 13 GHz bands), P-P links in the 74-76 / 84-86 GHz bands (fixed service), OE and EXP-S (Annex 3); - d) Update of equipment exempt from licensing (Annex 4): - Inclusion of detection, tracking and data acquisition systems in the 169.4-169.475 MHz band; - Inclusion of medical applications in the 401-402 MHz, 405-406 MHz, 30-37.5 MHz and 12.5-20 MHz bands: - Inclusion of a set of bands restricted to exempt equipment operating on a "non-interference and non-protection" basis; - e) A separate annex was introduced for "UWB devices", comprising "generic" UWB equipment (moved from Annex 4) and specific UWB equipment added for GPR / WPR and BM (Annex 5); - f) A new Annex 6 was created containing the frequency bands and conditions of use (maximum allowed power) by the various amateur categories, as well as the status of the amateur and amateur satellite services: - g) Editorial alterations were made to the numbering, changing the previous Annex 6 to Annex 7 and respective references throughout NFAP 2008 V1.

-If the information contained in this publication raises any queries, requests for clarification should be sent to the following email address: esclarecimentos.qnaf@anacom.pt.
+If the information contained in this publication raises any queries, requests for clarification should be sent to the following email address:

+esclarecimentos.gnaf@anacom.pt.